donovanglover/nix-config/help/vim.md

 - Save the current buffer: `:w`
     - Chain `q` to save the current buffer then quit it
-    - Chain `!` to force write the currenet buffer
+    - Chain `!` to force write the current buffer
 - Quit the current buffer without trying to save: `:q`
     - Chain `!` to force close the current buffer without saving it
+- Insert the contents of a file into the current buffer: `:r <filename>`
+- Insert the results of a shell command into the current buffer: `:r! <command>`
+- Save the current buffer as a new file: `:saveas <filename>`
+- Create a new file and open it in a new buffer (not saved until you save it): `:new <filename>`
+- Reload the current file: `:e`

 ### Syntax Highlighting